Storm of Love: Season 1: Laura Mahler and Alexander Saalfeld

-Alexander has come for several visits over the years.
-His most recent return was for Werner's 75th birthday, along with all of his siblings.
+In 2010, Alexander and Laura return for the Fürstenhof's anniversary celebration.
+Alexander has also come for several visits over the years, including for Werner's 75th birthday, along with all of his siblings.
+In 2025, he returns with his son Leander to officiate Alfons and Hildegard's vow renewal.
+He reveals he has an illegitimate son, Massimo Foghetti, the product of a fling he had with an Italian woman while in South Tyrol on a school trip when he was 17 years old.

 Season 2: Miriam von Heidenberg and Robert Saalfeld

 Lovable rascal Robert Saalfeld is the only biological child of Werner and Charlotte Saalfeld.
 While his parents and older brother, Alexander, are more business-minded, Robert is more creative and works as the head chef of the Fürstenhof.
 His first love was Alfons and Hildegard's daughter, Marie.
 Their on-off relationship deteriorates over time and it ends for good after Marie has a miscarriage.

 One day, he meets the beautiful Miriam von Heidenberg in the forest while she is riding a horse and instantly falls in love with her.
 He is later shocked to find out Miriam is in a wheelchair, but he soon realises that it does not matter.
 Miriam was deeply affected by her death of her father, Wolfgang, and is under the tight control of stepmother, Barbara.
 She and Robert begin a beautiful romance and become engaged.
 With Robert's love and support, Miriam becomes able to walk again.
 Barbara is determined to destroy Robert and Miriam's happiness, because if Miriam marries before her 25th birthday she inherits Wolfgang's estate, but if she does not, Barbara inherits it.
 Miriam is close with her childhood friend Felix Tarrasch, which Robert is not happy about.
 Eventually, Robert and Miriam separate and Miriam starts a relationship with Felix.
 To get her inheritance, Felix and Miriam elope.
 Miriam cannot deny her love for Robert and leaves Felix to reunite with him.
 Barbara confesses that she murdered Miriam's father and tries to kill Miriam, Robert and Werner.
 Luckily, they are able to save themselves and Barbara (supposedly) dies.
 Since she is still married to Felix, Miriam and Robert have a symbolic wedding.
 Afterwards they move to Paris, where Robert will work as a chef in his own restaurant and Miriam will be a perfumer.

 A few months later, Miriam returns to Bichelheim to finalise her divorce from Felix.
 She and Robert marry in Paris.
 Some time later, Miriam tragically dies giving birth to her and Robert's daughter, Valentina.
 Her death leaves her loved ones heartbroken.
 Robert tearfully buries his beloved wife in Bichelheim.
 Miriam's legacy lives on through her daughter Valentina and the love she shared with Robert.